krishivg22/Mondrian-Painting/README.md

 # Mondrian-Painting
-This is a Mondrian Painting which I made using grid in CSS.
+This is a Mondrian Painting(Composition no. III) which I made using grid in CSS.